 5 Ways to Prevent Accidental Overdose

-Addiction can lead to a great many serious repercussions as an individual continues to abuse that substance, whether it be prescription drugs, alcohol, marijuana, or other illicit drugs.
-An addict’s life can begin to function purely around the substance, while everything else is neglected.
+Addiction can lead to a great many serious repercussions as an individual continues to abuse a substance, whether it be prescription drugs, alcohol, marijuana, or other illicit drugs.
+An addict’s life can begin to function purely around the substance abuse, while everything else is neglected.
 When a person is so enveloped by a substance, they can begin to consume it to the extent that it becomes dangerous to their health.
-This can lead to a word that no one ever likes to hear – overdose.
+This can lead to words that no one ever likes to hear – accidental overdose.

-Overdose is unfortunately a condition in which many individuals struggling with an addiction end up in.
+Accidental overdose is, unfortunately, a condition in which many individuals struggling with an addiction end up.
 In fact, according to a report from the CDC (Centers for Disease Control and Prevention), “During 2014, a total of 47,055 drug overdose deaths occurred in the United States, representing a 1-year increase of 6.5%, from 13.8 per 100,000 persons in 2013 to 14.7 per 100,000 persons in 2014.
 The rate of drug overdose deaths increased significantly for both sexes, persons aged 25–44 years and ≥55 years, non-Hispanic whites and non-Hispanic blacks, and in the Northeastern, Midwestern, and Southern regions of the United States.”
-The fact that the rates of overdose have increased so significantly show that there are many individuals out there not receiving the help they need.
+The fact that the rates of accidental overdose have increased so significantly shows that there are many individuals out there not receiving the help they need.

-While overdose can sometimes be brought upon intentionally, it many times is not.
+While overdose can sometimes be brought upon intentionally, it most of the time is not.
 A person using drugs or alcohol does not always realize how bad their addiction has gotten until it is too late.
 Since accidental overdose tends to be more common, better prevention of it could be key in reducing overall overdose rates.
-Due to that, here are 5 Ways to Prevent Accidental Overdose:
+Due to that, here are 5 ways to prevent accidental overdose: